 You can receive this portion of the FTB if you are in a couple with one main income and a dependent child under the age of 13, or if you are a single parent or non-parent carer, or grandparent of a dependent child under 18.
 In all of these cases, you must have at least 35% care of the child.
 To learn more about grandparents caring for children, and the options available read this.

 The payment you receive for FTB A and B will be determined by your adjusted taxable income, FTB income testing and the age and number of children in your care.
-If you share care responsibilities for your child, it will be calculated on the percentage of care you hold.
+If you share care responsibilities for your child, the FTB payment rates will be calculated on the percentage of care you hold.

 The maximum rate per family for Family Tax Benefit B is $161.41 per fortnight when your youngest child is aged 0-5 years old, and $112.56 when your youngest child is 5-18 years of age.
 It’s important to know that you aren’t eligible for this payment when receiving Parental Leave Pay.